 Retention economics: from churn management to relationship management

-This is a summary of the recently published Economics report, collaboratively written by Kevin Anderson, Consulting Director at Pugpig, and Laura Graham, Media Practice Lead at Manifesto Growth Architects.
+This is a summary of the recently published Retention Economics report, collaboratively written by Kevin Anderson, Consulting Director at Pugpig, and Laura Graham, Media Practice Lead at Manifesto Growth Architects.

 For media organizations, 2023 has been the Year of Retention.

-At the beginning of the year, research by Minna Technologies found that 37% of people had canceled a in the last six months.
+At the beginning of the year, research by Minna Technologies found that 37% of people had canceled a subscription in the last six months.
 Businesses took note and, in the same report, 68% of subscription businesses cited retention as their top priority.
 And for good reason – increasing customer retention by 5% can increase profits by at least 25% and up to 95%, according to research by Bain Capital.

 Media organizations have traditionally created dedicated teams whose sole focus is to stop subscribers canceling their contracts, often through discounting or by offering additional benefits.
-This not only risks the spiral of ever reducing subscriber and can result in a large proportion never paying full price, but it also dilutes the and chips away at brand equity.
+This not only risks the spiral of ever reducing subscriber ARPU and can result in a large proportion never paying full price, but it also dilutes the value proposition and chips away at brand equity.
 Short-term KPIs (usually monthly net churn) have been prioritized over longer-term lifetime value, because of an addiction to volume; these measures of success drive knee jerk reactions, and do not reflect the mix of audiences or how they are monetized.

 Relationship Management – the new retention strategy